 Three power variants of PSA’s 1.2-litre 3cyl engine will be available – 74, 99 and 128bhp – with the latter not making it to the UK at launch.
 A solitary 1.5-litre, 99bhp diesel is your only derv option.

 ‘As a British Brand since 1903, in fact, Britain’s oldest car Brand, Vauxhall has always been known for bringing cutting-edge technology to the mainstream, at an affordable price,’ said Stephen Norman, Vauxhall’s group managing director.
 ‘And with the all-new Corsa, we’re doing it not once, but twice, by electrifying the UK’s best-known supermini, and adding lighting technology normally only found in premium cars.’

 Vauxhall has sold 2.1 million Corsas in the UK since 1993.
-Across Europe, make that 13.5m.
+Across Europe, make that more than 13m.
 So electrifying this popular small car seems like a clever step – propelling Vauxhall from also-ran to class-competitive at a stroke.

 Further electric car reading

 How much does it cost to charge an electric car?